 Do you feel that chill in the air?
 Well, maybe not — it is Orlando, after all.
-But fall has arrived in The City Beautiful with plenty of seasonal (and socially distanced) activities to keep you busy this year.
+But fall has arrived in The City Beautiful with plenty of seasonal activities to keep you busy this year.
 One of our favorites is SeaWorld’s Halloween Spooktacular.
-While 2020's event will be a little different to keep health and safety a priority, you can still expect family favorite activities, including toadally adorable costumes and a trick-or-treat trail.
+This event is chock-full of family favorite activities, including toadally adorable costumes and a trick-or-treat trail.
 The boo-tiful festivities run Saturdays and Sundays from Sept.
-19 through Nov.
-1. What makes SeaWorld’s Halloween celebration unique to others in the area is that the party goes on during the day — rather than starting at dusk like many celebrations.
+18 through Oct.
+31. What makes SeaWorld’s Halloween celebration unique to others in the area is that the party goes on during the day — rather than starting at dusk like many celebrations.
 We think this makes SeaWorld one of the most hoppening spots around to celebrate Halloween with your younger tadpoles!

-Don your favorite costume, find your way through an all-new Halloween Maze and grab some candy on the Trick-or-Treat Trail at SeaWorld Orlando for an awesome, spook-free experience … all included with regular park admission.
+Don your favorite costume, wander through the Pumpkin Garden and grab some candy on the trick-or-treat trail at SeaWorld Orlando for an awesome, spook-free experience … all included with regular park admission.
 (As if we needed to scare up another reason to visit!)

 Counting the Reasons We Love SeaWorld's Halloween Spooktacular

 Who else is here for the candy?!
 SeaWorld is an excellent place for stress-free trick-or-treating.
 As we mentioned before, SeaWorld requires that participating guests must purchase a reusable trick-or-treat bag from the park to prevent contact between individuals.
 At $3.99 each, the bags have super cute designs with dolphins, sharks and penguins in costumes.
 You can purchase them at multiple locations throughout the park, including the park entrance and the trail entrance in Key West.